Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Quantum optimization

 The above grid search provides a two-dimensional landscape consisting of $11\times 11=121$ data points, see Fig.~(\ref{fig:gridsearch_skewed_fit}) as an example (for sub-problem size $\tilde{N}=10$ and depth $p=107$).
 We can clearly see a dark blue region where the average probability $\overline{P_{\text{opt}}}$ assumes the largest values.
 It is the center of this region that we are interested in and which we will use for our extrapolation procedure below.

 In order to determine the position of the center, we fit the discrete $11\times 11$-landscape by a continuous function.
-For this purpose, we choose a multivariate skew Gaussian function of the following form:
+Empirically, we found that the following multivariate skew Gaussian function is well suited in order to approximate the $\overline{P_{\text{opt}}}$-landscape (the detailed structure of which in principle depends on the random choice of sub-instances) by a simple and smooth function:

-where $\textbf{x}=\{\log(\Delta_\gamma),\log(\Delta_\beta)\}$.
+where $\textbf{x}=\{\log_{10}(\Delta_\gamma),\log_{10}(\Delta_\beta)\}$.
 The fit parameters consist of a two-dimensional vector $\bm{\mu}$ (center of the Gaussian function), a $2\times 2$ (inverse) covariance matrix $\Sigma^{-1}\geq 0$, a two-dimensional vector $\bm{\alpha}$ characterizing the skewness and two parameters $A,B\geq 0$.
-The maximum of this function is determined numerically and provides us with $\{\log(\Delta_{\gamma,\text{opt}}),\log(\Delta_{\beta,\text{opt}})\}= \textbf{x}_\text{opt}$ and $\left.\overline{P_\text{opt}}\right|_\text{max}=f_{\bm{\mu},\Sigma,\bm{\alpha},A,B}(\textbf{x}_\text{opt})$.
+The maximum of this function is determined numerically and provides us with $\{\log_{10}(\Delta_{\gamma,\text{opt}}),\log_{10}(\Delta_{\beta,\text{opt}})\}= \textbf{x}_\text{opt}$ and $\left.\overline{P_\text{opt}}\right|_\text{max}=f_{\bm{\mu},\Sigma,\bm{\alpha},A,B}(\textbf{x}_\text{opt})$.
 Additionally, we extract the widths $s_\gamma = \sqrt{\Sigma_{1,1}}$ and $s_\beta = \sqrt{\Sigma_{2,2}}$ of the blue region from the diagonal elements of the covariance matrix $\Sigma$.

 With these parameters, we set the new coordinates for the grid search of the next-sized subproblem in the following way

 which ensures that the optimum of the previous-sized problem is at the center of the following grid.
 This procedure is then repeated until we reach sub-problem size $\tilde{N}=10$.